consenlabs/tokenlon-contracts/doc/strategies/AMMWrapper.md

 ## Raw ETH

 Each AMM protocol may support either WETH or ETH.
 The `AMMWrapperWithPath` contract provides flexibilities when it comes to an order with taker asset or maker asset is ETH or WETH.
-An user can choose whether ETH or WETH as the input and ouptut for such order.
+A user can choose whether ETH or WETH as the input and ouptut for such order.
 It should be specified in the order and the `AMMWrapperWithPath` contract will handle WETH wrap/unwrap if needed.

 # AMMQuoter